 - To investigate the affairs and conduct of any department, agency, officer or employee under the supervision of the City Administrator.

 - To provide for and cause records to be kept of the issuance and revocation of businesses and permits authorized by City law.

 - To keep the Council fully advised of the financial and other conditions of the City and of its future needs.

 - To conduct the business affairs of the City and cause accurate records to be kept by modern and efficient accounting methods.

 - To present to the Council monthly written itemized reports.

 - To have the capability to work with department heads in applying for grants.

 - To perform other duties as the Mayor and Council may direct.

-You may do the following at the City Clerk's office:
+You may do the following at the City Administrator's office: